We may earn money or products from the companies mentioned in this post.

 And if you’re not sure what you should do, ask your husband for suggestions, or think about the stuff he’s complained about in the past and work on fixing.

 But don’t neglect to improve in your everyday interactions with your husband just because you’re disappointed your life isn’t perfect.
-There’s a reason you often hear this quote, that perfection is the enemy of the good.
+That’s a great way to fail right there.

 Because while you’re worried about being perfect, or not being good enough, you’re wasting time that would be better spent recognizing that you’re doing your best.
 Time in which you could figure out a new habit you’d like to get into that would better your marriage little by little, day by day.

 So take action!
 Make your marriage just a little better today than it was yesterday.
-That’s honestly the simple secret behind having a better marriage.
+That’s secret sauce behind an awesome marriage.

 (Also, I just ordered this book and I’m super excited to read it: I’ll probably post about it in the future, but she’s an excellent writer, and the topic of figuring out how to nurture your marriage while nurturing kids is something I could use advice on.)